National Adult Protective Services Association

 In the 1960s, groups working with an aging population began to recognize the need to provide service delivery systems for the elderly who were in need of protection.
 Federal legislation in 1974 allowed states to use block grants to protect vulnerable adults as well as children, and subsequent laws enabled the mandatory reporting of elder abuse affecting not only older Americans but also the physically and intellectually disabled and other vulnerable adults.

 The National Adult Protective Services Association (NAPSA) was formed in 1989, and today is a 501c3 nonprofit with members in all 50 states.
 NAPSA provides Adult Protective Services (APS) programs a forum for sharing information, solving problems, and improving the quality of services for victims of mistreatment and financial exploitation.
-NAPSA strengthens the capacity of APS at the national, state, and local levels and informs APS workers and administrators, professionals in the aging and disabilities networks, students in social services, and others committed to protecting our most vulnerable citizens, through networking, training, research, and news about the latest in practice methods and policy developments.
+NAPSA strengthens the capacity of APS at the national, state, and local levels.
+It informs APS workers and administrators, professionals in aging and disabilities networks, students in social services, and others committed to protecting our most vulnerable citizens.
+Networking, training, research, and news inform these professionals about the latest in practice methods and policy developments.